A version of this tutorial originally appeared in the free Primer app.

 The four sources of energy that help build sustainable habits

 For example, to replenish my physical energy, I shut my laptop and walk up and down three to four flights of stairs.
-For emotional energy, I play my favorite music and allow myself to really tune in and enjoy it instead of treating it as background noise.
+For emotional energy, I play my favourite music and allow myself to really tune in and enjoy it instead of treating it as background noise.
 For mental energy, I completely close all my Chrome tabs to refocus myself.
 And for spiritual energy, I keep a “joy journal” and, each night, jot down at least one thing that made me joyful that day.

 Once you’ve learned to monitor your energy flow and established intentional practices to renew it, you can take steps to manage your time each day.